dcspt-getin/AIC_POAT/README.md

     Data Folder:
     - All necessary files to run the notebooks.
-    - Some files are too big to be uploaded to Github -> please download the 4 files available on the following link () and follow the instructions below:
+    - Some files are too big to be uploaded to Github -> please download the 4 files available on the following link (ADD LINK) and follow the instructions below:
       - Place the file "BGRI21_CONT.gpkg" in the folder "../Approach_1/AIC_Regression/Data/BGRI21_CONT/"
       - Place the file "BGRI2011_PT_2.csv" in the folder "../Approach_1/AIC_Regression/Data/BGRI11/"
       - Place the file "BGRI11_CONT.shp" in the folder "../Approach_1/AIC_Regression/Data/BGRI11/CONTINENTE/"